 Interactive swipe screens

 The Model 2460 touchscreen display has multiple screens that you can access by gently swiping left or right on the lower half of the display.
-The following topics describe each of these screens.
+The options available in the swipe screens are described in the following topics.